alephgamma/Compliance/README.md

     * Researchers: The brain-boys (or girls) that develop the security fixes.
 * **Policy**
     * The administrative aspect, which is some insane multi-dimensional Venn diagram of overlapping "jurisdictions"
-    * The technical aspect which also applying a specific set higher level "rules"
+    * The technical aspect, which also applying a specific set higher level "rules"

 # The Requirements